-- 5. "Organization" includes a foreign or domestic association, business trust, corporation, enterprise, estate, joint venture, limited liability company, limited liability partnership, limited partnership, partnership, trust, or any legal or commercial entity. - 6.
-"Partnership" includes a limited liability partnership registered under chapter 45-22. - 7.
-"Penitentiary" includes any affiliated facilities. - 8.
-"Person" means an individual, organization, government, political subdivision, or government agency or instrumentality. - 9.
-"Personal property" includes money, goods, chattels, things in action, and evidences of debt. - 10.
-"Preceding" and "following" when used by way of reference to a chapter or other part of a statute means the next preceding or next following chapter or other part. - 11.
-"Process" means a writ or summons issued in the course of judicial proceedings. - 12.
-"Property" includes property, real and personal. - 13.
-"Real property" shall be coextensive with lands, tenements, and hereditaments. - 14.
-"Rule" includes regulation. - 15.
-"Signature" or "subscription" includes "mark" when the person cannot write, the person's name being written near it and written by a person who writes that person's own name as a witness. - 16.
-"State" when applied to the different parts of the United States, includes the District of Columbia and the territories. - 17.
-"Testify" includes every mode of oral statement under oath or affirmation. - 18.
-"United States" includes the District of Columbia and the territories. - 19.
-"Will" includes codicils. - 20.
+- a.
+Customers outside of this state; or - b.
+Customers in this state if the products or services were previously unavailable or difficult to obtain from a business in this state. - 12.
+"Process" means a writ or summons issued in the course of judicial proceedings. - 13.
+"Property" includes property, real and personal. - 14.
+"Real property" shall be coextensive with lands, tenements, and hereditaments. - 15.
+"Rule" includes regulation. - 16.
+"Signature" or "subscription" includes "mark" when the person cannot write, the person's name being written near it and written by a person who writes that person's own name as a witness. - 17.
+"State" when applied to the different parts of the United States, includes the District of Columbia and the territories. - 18.
+"Testify" includes every mode of oral statement under oath or affirmation. - 19.
+"United States" includes the District of Columbia and the territories. - 20.
+"Will" includes codicils. - 21.
 "Writ" means an order or precept in writing, issued in the name of the state or of a court or judicial officer.